Dev02Liu/energy_community_project/docs/modules-documentation/energy-gui.md

 - User selects the start/end **date** from a `DatePicker` (calendar) and the **hour** (`00:00`–`23:00`) from a `ComboBox` dropdown.
 The hour list is fixed in code (0–23), not loaded from the database.
 The GUI combines date + hour into a `LocalDateTime` and sends it as ISO to the REST API.
 - Show-data button calls `GET /energy/historical?start=...&end=...`.
-- GUI sums returned hourly rows and displays aggregate labels:
+- The REST API returns the aggregated totals for the range, which the GUI displays as labels:
   - community produced,
   - community used,
   - grid used.

-Current implementation note: historical rows are not displayed in a `TableView`; they are aggregated into labels.
+Current implementation note: the totals are aggregated server-side by the REST API and shown as labels, not in a `TableView`.

 ## Runtime Flow